youngclick/academic-kickstart/content/project/stresscalc-ipsz/index.md

 ---
 title: 'GeoAllies'
 #subtitle: 'Feild trip project'
-summary: Experimental field study to assess the impact of an allyship program on the supportive allyship attitudes and behaviors
+summary: Experimental field study to assess the impact of an allyship program on the supportive allyship attitudes and behaviors.
 authors:
 - admin
 tags: